 See how you can reset the image screenshots counter in Windows 10 and make it count again.

-Η in the latest versions of Windows 10 significantly improved the possibility to instantly take screenshots.
-One of the simplest options is to use the keys + Print Screen.
-Automatically the screenshots images will be saved in the default folder so you can find them easily.
+Microsoft has greatly improved the latest versions of Windows 10 possibility to instantly take screenshots.
+One of the simplest options is to use the Win + Print Screen keys.
+Automatic screenshots of images will be saved to the default folder so you can easily find them.

 This default folder is named "Screenshots" (or Screenshots if you have Windows in Greek) and is under the "Pictures" folder of the user you are currently logged in to.

-The counter is not reset, even if the files in the Screenshot directory or move all files to another location.
-Windows remembers the last used number and will automatically increment the new Screenshot you take by 1.
-If you want to reset this counter, you can do so through it h.
-See how it's done:
+The meter is not reset, even if you delete the files in the Screenshot directory or move all the files to another location.
+Windows remembers the last number used and will automatically raise the new Screenshot to be downloaded by 1.
+If you want to reset this counter, you can do it through the registry.
+See how it works:

-Step 1: Open Registry Editor (you must be an administrator).
-If you don't know how, press the Win+R keys at the same time and in the window When it appears, type regedit and press OK.
+Step 1: Open Registry Editor (you must be an Administrator).
+If you do not know how to do this, press the Win + R keys at the same time, and in the pop-up window that appears, write regedit and press OK.

 If you are asked if you "want to allow this app to make changes to your device", answer Yes.

-Step 2: In the Registry Editor window create a backup first, just in case.
-You can create one for the whole registry or just for the key you are going to "tease".
+Step 2: In the Registry Editor window create a backup first, for any eventuality.
+You can make a copy for the whole registry or just for the key that you go to for the "trouble".

 Step 3: Navigate to